nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 ### Takeaway

-You have now created a template pipeline, and learned about important template files
+You have an example pipeline, and learned about important files that the template comes with.

 ### What's next?

 Congratulations!
-You have now created an example pipeline from the template.
 In the next step, we will check the input data.

 ---